crazy-max/docker-xray/README.md

 * [xray-postgres](https://bintray.com/jfrog/reg2/jfrog%3Axray-postgres) : Components Graph Database
 * [xray-mongo](https://bintray.com/jfrog/reg2/jfrog%3Axray-mongo) : Components Metadata and Configuration

 And are placed in the same repository on Docker Hub with translated tags.
-Here is a translation example :
+Here is a translation example:

 | JFrog registry                                         | Docker Hub                              |
 | ------------------------------------------------------ | --------------------------------------- |